What's been happening?

 - Minimising noise to the extent possible and ensuring work methods are appropriate.

 - Managing dust at the source, using water suppression as required.

-- Maintaining safe pedestrian and cyclist access for the majority of the works.
+- Maintaining safe pedestrian and cyclist access.

 - Using traffic management to ensure the safety of cyclists, pedestrians and drivers.

 Restoring affected areas as close as possible to the original condition, after the work is complete.

 - Arranging offset planting in approved areas following the work.

 Restoration of work areas